 Equipment Needed

-You probably have most of the kitchen items you need to make the treats.
-You can use any cookie cutter of your choice, but cute cookie cutters, dog cookie cutters, or ones shaped like dog bones give them a fun look.
+You likely have most of the kitchen items you need to make the treats.
+You can use any cookie cutter of your choice, but cookie cutters for dog treats give them a fun look.

 How To Make Pineapple Dog Treats

-- Place the cutouts on a baking sheet lined with parchment paper.
+- Place the cutouts on the lined baking sheet.

 Can Humans Eat These Pineapple Dog Treats?